JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 There is a [companion repository](https://github.com/fastbean-au/swagger-service-skeleton-starter) for this tutorial which I recommend using; while it is not necessary, this tutorial will assume that you are using it.

 [![Dependency Status](https://dependencyci.com/github/fastbean-au/swagger-service-skeleton-starter/badge)](https://dependencyci.com/github/fastbean-au/swagger-service-skeleton-starter)

+### Quick overview

+There are three layers that you will be working with which plug into the swagger-service-skeleton to create your working API.

+* The contract - this is the Swagger configuration file which defines the exposed API.

+* The controller - this is the functional code that actions the calls made to the API.

+* The services - supporting code for the controllers, examples might include persistence (e.g. databases), authentication (e.g. OAuth or LDAP, etcetera), and interfacing with third party or internal systems - optional.

+When each call is made to the API routing is determined by the contract (the Swagger configuration) - the services supporting the designated controller are instantiated, and then the controller is instantiated.
+Once that is done, the method for the route is executed, which sets a response and returns.
+The controller and services objects are then discarded.
+Keep this in mind when deciding on the contract for the API.

 ### Conventions